The time is here. The big reveal!

 To begin the process of elevating the room, we added panel moulding in large panels.
 With the goal of highlighting our cherished mirror as the main focal point, we then divided up the other walls accordingly, either to mimic the scale of the dominant back wall or to fit the wall dimensions.

 Not only does the ornate mirror contrast the cleaner lines of the table, it reminds me of the beauty that can come after a disaster.
 It was purchased after losing all of our bedroom furniture to hurricane Katrina in 2005 and when we moved to Alabama, I decided to relocate it to a more appreciated space in our home.
 The dining room.
+I’m happy with our house at the minute.
+We found a great Aurora townhouse for sale but chose to move to Alabama instead.

 In the original space, I saw the large French buffet as a distraction behind the slab table.
 I also wanted to create a mix and a better balance between shapes and form, a more harmonious blend of clean-lined and ornate furniture.